tj-actions/changed-files/README.md

         run: |
           echo "Only files listed above have changed."

+      - name: Run step if any of the listed files above is deleted
+        if: steps.changed-files.outputs.any_deleted == "true"
+        run: |
+          for file in "${{ steps.changed-files.outputs.deleted_files }}"; do
+            echo "$file was deleted"
+          done

+      - name: Run step if all listed files above have been deleted
+        if: steps.changed-files.outputs.only_deleted == "true"
+        run: |
+          for file in "${{ steps.changed-files.outputs.deleted_files }}"; do
+            echo "$file was deleted"
+          done

       - name: Use a source file or list of file(s) to populate to files input.
         id: changed-files-specific-source-file
         uses: tj-actions/changed-files@v1.1.0